Spring 2022

 Instructor: Chris Elphick (he/him)

-Lecture: M, W 2-3:15
+Lecture: Tu, Th 2-3:15

-Contacting us outside class: We will work hard to respond to emails promptly, but you can help by being aware of ways to make it easier for us to find and follow up to your messages.
+Contacting us outside class: We will work hard to respond to emails promptly, but you can help by being aware of ways to make it easier for us to find and follow up on your messages.
 In all emails to us, please include “EEB 2208E” in the subject line.
-I check email at the start and end of each work day (M-F) and will prioritize student messages with the goal of responding within 24 hours (except on weekends).
+I check email at the start and end of each work day (8-5, M-F) and will prioritize student messages with the goal of responding within 24 hours (except on weekends).
 I receive a high volume of email, though, and messages that are not readily identifiable or found via a simple search are easy to miss.
 Emails without a clear subject line, and especially those with a blank subject line, may get treated as SPAM and be deleted without being read.
 If you do not get a response within 48 hours, please do not hesitate to resend the message in case it was missed.

-Pre-requisites: There are currently no prerequisites for the course, but it is aimed at students who are at least sophomores and have taken at least some biology in high school.
+Pre-requisites: There are no prerequisites for the course, but it is aimed at students who are at least sophomores and have taken at least some biology in high school.

 Optional reading that might be helpful: If you are really interested in this topic, then you will be well served if you check out recent issues of the journal Conservation Biology (note that to read articles you will need to be connected to the UConn system).

 Questions: Please ask lots of them!
 Class is much more interesting (for me and you) when people ask questions.
-The best way to ask questions is during class sessions or via the discussion board on HuskyCT, so that everyone can read the responses.
+The best way to ask questions is during class sessions or via the discussion board on HuskyCT, so that everyone can hear the responses.
 If you prefer, you can send me questions over email, and I will post them anonymously, along with the answers.

 Specific things that I hope you will learn are: